 Robin Harding Keynote Speaker

-- Economist and on the ground commentator on Asia
+- Insightful economist and 'on the ground' commentator on Asia

 Robin Harding's Biography

 Robin Harding is the Asia Editor of the Financial Times and is responsible for the paper’s journalism from Australia to Afghanistan, as well as writing personally on the fast-growing region in the world economy.

 Previously an editorial writer, a Fed-watcher in Washington DC during the years after the financial crisis and the FT’s bureau chief in Tokyo, Robin combines his own perspective as an economics columnist with a reporter’s access to the politicians and policymakers in charge.
 He can offer a thought-provoking – and well-informed – perspective on developments affecting the Asian and the world economy.